sonikbro/sonikbro.dev/content/posts/home-assistant.md

 ☀️ During the day — a cool, alert spectrum; 🌙 at night — warm, dim light to wind down for sleep.

 🚶 **Auto-on by motion.** Rooms have motion sensors with lux measurement.
-Lights only kick in when it's dark (`illuminance < 50 lux`) and there's motion.
+Lights only kick in when it's dark (`illuminance < 100lux`) and there's motion.
 No motion for 5 minutes — lights off.
 Super handy in the kitchen: walk in — lights on, walk out — lights off.

 ✋ **Manual Override.** The biggest headache with any automation: it turns the lights on when you want darkness.
 I solved this by checking the event context.
 When I manually switch off a lamp, the system detects it through the missing `parent_id` in `trigger.to_state.context` — meaning the action came from a human, not an automation.
 The adaptive mode flag for that zone gets disabled, and the automation backs off.
 Turn the light back on manually — the flag resets, automation kicks back in.
 This pattern is used in every room.
 It's elegant because it doesn't need extra buttons or modes — the system just "gets" whether the action was mine.